-Koume Soft Candy: I Tried the Addicting Ume Plum Candy
+Koume Soft Candy: Recommended to Ume Plum Beginners

-Spring is nearly upon us, when, as you know, we Japanese enjoy cherry blossom viewing or Hanami.
-But what comes to mind when you think of the winter blossom that represents Japan?
+Spring is nearly upon us when, as you know, we enjoy cherry blossom viewing or Hanami (花見).

 Lotte Koume Soft Candy

-And the other ingredients mainly consist of starch syrup, sugar, vegetable fat and oil, gelatin, soybean protein, starch, Ume plum powder, sorbitol, acidifier, emulsifier, cellulose, and scents.
+The other main ingredients are starch syrup, sugar, vegetable fat/oil, gelatin, soybean protein, starch, Ume powder, sorbitol, acidifier, emulsifier, cellulose, and flavoring.